xbsd/kdb-x-mcp-server-tools/README.md

 **Note**

-- Update your `<user>` to point to the absolute path of the uv executable - only required if `uv` is on your path
+- Update your `<user>` to point to the absolute path of the uv executable - only required if `uv` is not on your path
 - Update the `--directory` path to the absolute path of this repo
 - Currently `KDB-X` does not support Windows, meaning `stdio` is not an option for Windows users
 - Claude Desktop is responsible for starting/stopping the MCP server when using `stdio`